 - People who sign manifests for removal of hazardous wastes

 There are times when DOT and RCRA/Title 22 requirements blend.
 When hazardous wastes are transported, or prepared for transportation, or the hazardous waste manifest for the transport needs to be signed, both certifications are required.
-Because some of the information is similar, this course only takes 6 hours to complete.

 Who should take this course?